Yi Yong-ik

-Life
+Biography

-On 6 January 1854, Yi was born in Hamgyong Province.
-His father, Yi Hak-shin was an official who passed the civil service exam in 1837.
+On 6 January 1854, Yi was born in Myongchon County, Hamgyong Province, Joseon.
+His father, Yi Hak-shin, was an official who passed the civil service exam in 1837.
 His family was a poor, but Yi learned Chinese characters from Seodang.
 Before becoming an official, Yi was a peddler.
 During the Gapsin Coup, Yi took Min Young-ik, who was attacked by the Gaewha factions, to Horace Newton Allen.
 From this incident, Yi became close with Min Young-ik.
 In 1882, during Imo Incident he helped Min Young-ik to contact with Empress Myeongseong.
 After the Imo Incident, Gojong appointed him as Busa of Tanchon.
 In Tanchon, Yi discovered tremendous amount of golds, which aided the government financially.

-For these accomplishments, Yi became a high ranked financial officer of the Royal family.
-But in 1888, Yi was indict for the rebellion in his land, Bukcheong.
-Yi grew rich by taxing people too much, making a rebellion to occur in Bukcheong area.
-Because of the rebellion, Yi was exiled to what is now South Jeolla Province.
-After two months of exile, he was forgiven and brought back to the Korean officialdom.
+For these accomplishments, Yi became a high ranked financial officer of the royal family.
+But in 1888, Yi was indict for the rebellion in Bukcheong.
+Yi enforced peasants to pay inordinate tax, provoking a rebellion.
+Because of the rebellion, Yi was banished to South Jeolla Province.
 On 28 April 1896, Yi was ordered to supervise mining of South Western area.
+After Gojong's internal exile to the Russian legation, Yi rapidly rose to power with Gojong's favor.
+However, such rapid rise led Yi to face challenges from the original officials.